All your platforms, guest form and newsletter — one link.

 An episode's show notes post on your udots profile gets its own SEO URL.
 People searching your guest's name or episode topic can find your podcast on Google — without you spending a cent on ads.

-See which links get the most clicks, where your audience comes from, and how your profile grows over time — without cookies, fully GDPR-compliant.
+See which links get the most clicks, where your audience comes from, and how your profile grows over time — server-side, without tracking cookies on your profile, fully GDPR-compliant.

-uDots stores no tracking data on your profile page.
-No cookie consent popup.
+uDots sets no tracking cookies on your public profile page and stores no personal visitor data there.
 EU servers in Frankfurt — your visitors' data never leaves the EEA.

 Sign up with email — no credit card, no trial.